jhpyle/docassemble/_docs/config.md

 The default is to serve files from the **docassemble** application server.

+## <a name="admin full width"></a>Wide-screen appearance of administrative screens

+By default, **docassemble** uses the [Bootstrap] `container` class for administrative screens, which is responsive but fixed-width at particular breakpoints.
+If you want to use the [Bootstrap] `container-fluid` class instead, set:

+{% highlight yaml %}
+admin full width: True
+{% endhighlight %}

+This will result in full width screens.

+## <a name="wrap lines in playground"></a>Line wrapping in the Playground

+By default, the editor in the Playground will wrap long lines.
+To see whether a line is wrapped, you can look at the line number.
+To turn off line wrapping, set:

+{% highlight yaml %}
+wrap lines in playground: False
+{% endhighlight %}

+## <a name="allow embedding"></a>Allowing interviews to be embedded in another site

+By default, cookies will be sent with the [SameSite] flag set to `Lax`, so that cookies will not work if the address in the location bar does not match the address of the **docassemble** server.
+This will prevent the embedding of a **docassemble** interview in a third-party site.
+To enable embedding, set `allow embedding` to `True`.

+{% highlight yaml %}
+allow embedding: True
+{% endhighlight %}

+If `allow embedding` is `True`, cookies will be sent with the [SameSite] flag set to `'None'`.
+If `allow embedding` is `False`, the cookies will be sent with the [SameSite] flag set to `'Strict'`.
+If `allow embedding` is set to `'Lax'`, the cookies will be sent with the [SameSite] flag set to `'Lax'`.
+The default is `'Lax'`.

+## <a name="pagination limit"></a>Pagination limit

+The [API]({{ site.baseurl }}/docs/api.html), the [My Interviews] page, and the [user list] page employ pagination when providing a long list of items.
+By default, 100 items are returned per page.
+This number can be changed to a number between 2 and 1000 using the `pagination limit` directive.

+{% highlight yaml %}
+pagination limit: 50
+{% endhighlight %}

 # <a name="get_config"></a>Adding your own configuration variables

 Feel free to use the configuration file to pass your own variables to